mesalock-linux/mesalink/README.md

 ## Feature highlights

  * **Memory safety**.
-MesaLink and its dependencies are written in [Rust](https://www.rust-lang.org), a programming language that guarantees memory safety.
-This extremely reduces the attack surfaces of an exposed TLS stack, leaving the remaining attack surfaces auditable and restricted.
+MesaLink is impervious to bugs like Heartbleed and buffer overflows becuse it is written in Rust.
+ * **Cross Platform**.
+Linux, macOS, Android, Windows; x86, x86_64, armv7,
+   aarch64... you name it.
+MesaLink probably compiles for it.
+ * **Modern Ciphersuites**.
+MesaLink uses the best ciphersuites including AES-GCM, Chacha20Poly1305, and elliptic-curve key exchange with perfect forward secrecy.
+ * **TLS 1.3**.
+Eight years since TLS 1.2, the faster and more secure TLS standard, is now in Rustls and MesaLink.
+ * **Blazing Fast**.
+X25519 key exchange, AES-NI support, no language runtime like Java/Go.
+MesaLink runs at full speed on your metal.
- * **Flexibility**.
-MesaLink offers flexible configurations tailored to various needs, such as IoT, connected home, automobiles, the cloud and more.
+ * **Flexible Configuration**: MesaLink offers flexible configurations tailored to your needs.
+You can customize which ciphers and TLS versions are built-in.
- * **Simplicity**.
-MesaLink does not support obsolete or legacy TLS features to prevent misconfigurations that can introduce vulnerabilities.
- * **Compatibility**.
-MesaLink provides OpenSSL-compatible APIs.
-This makes it a breeze to port an existing OpenSSL project.
+ * **Transparent Replacement**.
+MesaLink provides OpenSSL-compatible C APIs.
+   Want to use MesaLink in curl or Android?
+No problem.
+ * **Production Ready**.
+Baidu uses MesaLink in production with 10M monthly active users as of 12/2018

 MesaLink depends on two Rust crates: [rustls](https://github.com/ctz/rustls) and [sct](https://github.com/ctz/sct.rs).
 With them, MesaLink provides the following features that are considered secure for most use cases:

-* TLS 1.2 and TLS 1.3 draft 28
+* TLS 1.2 and TLS 1.3
 * ECDSA and RSA server authentication
 * Forced hostname validation
 * Forward secrecy using ECDHE; with curve25519, nistp256 or nistp384 curves.